 Regardless of whatever background you’ve come from, transitioning into the UI Design industry can be daunting at first.
 If you’re struggling and not sure where to start, some of our recommendations to beginning a career in UI Design include:

-- Expand your skillset: One of the quickest ways to equip yourself with the skills and digital acumen to become a UI Designer is through short-term education.
+Interested in studying with us?
 Our UI Design course can equip you with the knowledge and experience in design tools such as UXPin, Sketch, and Figma to bring your UI Design skills to life, and increase your employability through your portfolio.